menchelab/VRNetzer/README.md

 |---|---|
 |Start|End|

+The identifiers refer to the NodeIDs given in the Layout file.
-for now, only one link list per project is supported
+For now, unweighted link lists are supported and only one link list per project is allowed.

 **Selection Lists**